mgreiler/secure-code-review-checklist/README.md

 ## Authentication and User Management
 - [ ] Are sessions handled correctly?
 - [ ] Are failure messages for invalid usernames or passwords leak information?
-- [ ] Are invalid passwords logged (which can leak sensitive pwd & user name combis)?
+- [ ] Are invalid passwords logged (which can leak sensitive pwd & user name combinations)?
-- [ ] Are the pwd requriements (lenghts/complexity) approriated?
+- [ ] Are the pwd requirements (lengths/complexity) appropriated?
-- [ ] Are invalid login attempts correctly handelded with lockouts, and rate limit?
+- [ ] Are invalid login attempts correctly handled with lockouts, and rate limit?
 - [ ] Does the "forgot pwd" routine leak information, vulnerable to spamming, or is the pwd send in plain text via email?
 - [ ] How and where are pwd and usernames stored, and are appropriate mechanisms such as hashing, salts, encryption in place?